 If the number of eligible candidates meeting the selection criteria is greater than eight, the additional criteria published in the contract notice are applied in order to reduce the number to the eight best candidates.
-For further details please see section 2.4.11.1.
-"Selection criteria".
+For further details, please see Section 2.6.11 (Selection criteria).

-If the number of eligible candidates meeting the selection criteria is less than the minimum of four, the contracting authority may invite only those candidates who satisfy the selection criteria to submit a tender.
+If the number of eligible candidates meeting the selection criteria is less than the minimum of four, the contracting authority may invite only those candidates who satisfy the selection criteria to submit a tender, or even the only candidate satisfying the selection criteria.
 Before accepting a reduced competition of less than four candidates, a prior authorisation is required, save in indirect management with ex post control as stated in the text box below.
 This prior authorisation may be granted based on a verification showing that the timing of the publication, the selection criteria used and the scope of the services in relation to the budget were satisfactory.
 This shall be justified in the evaluation report.